 To summarize the overall limitations of observational RFR-cancer studies, it is important to first mention the unifying limitations in many studies: misclassification bias and unmeasured confounding of RFR exposure.
-Accurately classifying individual RFR exposure without direct dosimetry is difficult and the use of basic exposure variables makes studies prone to these biases.
-This is a particularly problematic aspect of the child case-control, adult ecological, and adult retrospective cohort studies reviewed, as many used location-based assessments or phone subscriptions as the exposure variable, which are inadequate for capturing individual exposures.
+Accurately classifying individual RFR exposure without direct dosimetry is difficult.
+The use of basic exposure variables makes studies prone to these biases.
+This is a particularly problematic aspect of the child case-control, adult ecological, and adult retrospective cohort studies reviewed.
+Many used location-based assessments or phone subscriptions as the exposure variable, which are inadequate for capturing individual exposures.
 In contrast, every adult case-control study used individual questionnaire responses as the basis of their exposure assessments.
-Though this improves the accuracy of RFR exposure validated their questionnaires or interviews via dosimetry to rule out recall bias and interviewer bias.
-Beyond overall limitations, the RFR-cancer case-control studies reviewed above have methodological issues that are common for case-controls, including selection bias due to high control refusal rates, recall bias, interviewer bias from non-blinded interviews, and lack of adjustment for confounding.
+This improves the accuracy of RFR exposure assessment and better captures confounding RFR exposures.
+However, no studies OHA reviewed validated their questionnaires or interviews via dosimetry to rule out recall bias and interviewer bias.
+Beyond overall limitations, the RFR-cancer case-control studies reviewed above have methodological issues that are common for case-controls, including selection bias due to high control refusal rates; recall bias, interviewer bias from non-blinded interviews; and lack of adjustment for confounding.

-The available epidemiology studies with positive associations are not enough to conclude a causal association for long-term mobile phone use, especially for U.S. populations, in part due to differences between U.S. and European phone standards, the lack of a dose-response relationship in most studies, and the overall inconsistent results.
+The available epidemiology studies with positive associations are not enough to conclude a causal association for long-term mobile phone use.
+This is especially true for United States populations, in part due to differences between the United States and European phone standards, the lack of a dose-response relationship in most studies, and the overall inconsistent results.
 However, as the global population continues to be exposed to RFR from various sources, more high-quality prospective cohort studies are needed to inform the weight of evidence for any effects of long-term RFR exposure on cancer endpoints.
-These studies would need to account for the changing technology (e.g., 2G vs 5G) and modes of exposures to RFR; for example, people might be less likely to have a phone close to their heads nowadays than they did 20 years ago.
+These studies would need to account for the changing technology (e.g., 2G vs 5G) and modes of exposure to RFR; for example, people now may be less likely to hold phones close to their heads than they did 20 years ago.
 A summary of cancer studies reviewed are in Tables 1 and 2 of the Appendix.